 The loss-of-AC detector senses the small current passed by the Y-Class caps, and keeps C6 discharged as long as AC is available.
-Should the mains be interrupted for more than a few cycles (you can select this), C6 charges and the comparator turns on Q11, which discharges C2 in the sequencer.
+Should the mains be interrupted for more than a few cycles, C6 charges and the comparator turns on Q11, which discharges C2 in the sequencer.
 Note that Q11 is a MOSFET for convenience and cheap high current capability.
 It has to be rated for a much higher current than any of the other transistors, because the peak discharge current is very high.
 Use any compatible MOSFET - it's not critical, and the cheapest TO-220 MOSFET you can get will almost certainly be fine.
 R35 limits the current to a maximum (theoretical) peak of 4.4A, which discharges C2 to less than 2V almost instantly.
-5W rating for R35 might seem like overkill (and it is), but the discharge current is high as is instantaneous power dissipation.
+Ideally use a 5W rating for R35 - this might seem like overkill (and it is), but the discharge current is high as is instantaneous power dissipation.
 D8 and C7 ensure that the supply to the reset circuit will remain available for a short period after the mains has disconnected.

 In general, the circuitry will operate much faster than the relays.
 There is always a practical limit as to how fast power can be removed.
-While it might be tempting to use solid-state relays (SSLs), don't even think about it !
-Since many power amplifiers use switchmode power supplies, some of these may be completely incompatible with 99% of SSLs, and can cause serious problems.
-If used, you run the risk of failure of the SSL, the amplifier's power supply or both.
+It might be tempting to use solid-state relays (SSRs), but many power amplifiers use switchmode power supplies, some of these may be completely incompatible with 99% of SSRs, and can cause serious problems.
+If used, you run the risk of failure of the SSR, the amplifier's power supply or both.
 This point cannot be over-emphasised, but you won't find much (factual) information on the topic.